Celebrities, Their Wine, and What You Can Learn from Them

 As a Chicagoan writing this, I had to include “Da Coach” in this list.
 His wine selection includes: “The Player” merlot, “The Champion” Coach’s Blend, and “The Hall of Famer” chardonnay, which is just amazing.
 You can’t beat the brand capsule for his wines too, “Raise Your Game!”
 How’s that for a little encouragement after a long day at the office?

-Mario retired from racing at the end of 1994 and since then has turned his attention to wine making in Napa Valley.
+Mario retired from racing at the end of 1994 at since then has turned his attention to wine making in Napa Valley, California.
 Just like assembling the best pit crew, he made sure to hire the best team of wine experts he could find to make his wines a favorite of everyone.
-Two years later in 1996, the Andretti Winery opened up in Napa Valley and along with Bob Pepi, one of the country’s most respected winemakers, his passion for wine is being achieved.
+Two years later in 1996, the Andretti Winery opened up in Napa Valley and along with Bob Pepi, one of the country’s most respected winemakers; his passion for wine is being achieved.

 When Estevez isn’t acting, he’s pouring his heart and soul into his winery alongside his friend Sonja Magdevski.
 These two met at the flower shop she was working at when they discovered their mutual love of growing grapes for wine.
 The rest is history.